In this website you will find the LET Reviewers in General Education (Gen Ed), Professional Education (Prof Ed) and Major Area of Specialization.

 - How to Pass Licensure Exam?
 Tips from Board Passers

 Below is the Part 1 of Professional Education (Prof. Ed.)
-Principles of Learning and Motivation reviewer for Licensure Exam for Teachers (LET).
+Principles and Theories of Learning and Motivation reviewer for Licensure Exam for Teachers (LET).

 We encourage readers/ reviewees to use the comment boxes after the article for discussion.
 Meanwhile, answers are already incorporated below the questions.